-Points-earning credit cards don’t come much more basic than this but this is still a card that can genuinely enhance a credit card portfolio thanks to the fact that it costs nothing to hold and it offers a better return on spending in numerous categories than most other points earning cards.
+Points-earning credit cards don’t come much more basic than this but this is still a card that can genuinely enhance a credit card portfolio – it costs nothing to hold and it offers a better return on spending in numerous categories than most other points earning cards.

 Here’s what you need to know about the Blue Business® Plus Credit Card From American Express:

 annual_fees – (rates & fees)